INTRODUCTION: TRAP BAR DEADLIFT VS CONVENTIONAL DEADLIFT

 What Sets and Reps Should I Do On The Trap Bar Deadlift?

-HOW CAN I INTEGRATE THE TRAP BAR DEADLIFT INTO MY TRAINING?
+HOW CAN I INTEGRATE THE TRAP BAR DEADLIFT INTO MY WORKOUT?

 Check out The WCT Best Workout Template For Busy Professionals to find a simple way to add the trap bar and other great exercises into your routine.